RushUniversityMedicalCenter/datahub/lambda/README.md

-## FHIR convertion and persist to HealthLake
+# FHIR convertion and persist to HealthLake

 Lambdas responsible for the FHIR Pipeline

+#### Step Functions

+AWS Step Functions lets you add resilient workflow automation to your applications in minutes—without writing code.
+Workflows built with Step Functions include built-in error handling, parameter passing, recommended security settings, and state management, reducing the amount of code you have to write and maintain.

-All lambdas are executed using a step machine, defined below:
+All functions for the FHIR Pipeline are executed using a step machine defined using [Step Functions](https://aws.amazon.com/step-functions/getting-started/).

 ![FullSFN](../../images/stepfunctions/full_sfn.png)